How do I tell my children I’m struggling to pay for Christmas?

 Can I take out a loan to pay for Christmas?

 Please don’t take out extra credit such as a loan to pay for Christmas.
-Doing this will require us to review your debt management plan, as it was put in place to pay off the debts you have already.
+Doing this will require us to review your plan, as it was put in place to pay off the debts you have already.